In this guide, you will find instructions on how to replace the upstream oxygen sensor on a Chevrolet vehicle.

 Reading transmission fault codes and checking the transmission fluid level should always be performed as soon as a Chevy transmission starts to show shifting problems.

-If you are not able to perform these procedures yourself, see an auto mechanic, dealer, or visit an automatic transmission repair shop.
+If you cannot perform these procedures yourself, see an auto mechanic, dealer, or visit an automatic transmission repair shop.

 - Faulty throttle position sensor, which in most cases will trigger a check engine light and corresponding fault.
 The throttle position sensor can be monitored using an OBD-II diagnostic tool.

 - Inside the valve body, there is a Torque Converter Clutch (TCC) regulator valve.
 With time, it can become worn-out and cause harsh shifting from 1st to 2nd gear.
 This will trigger a P1870 code.
-There are various rebuild kits that can solve this issue.
+Various rebuild kits can solve this issue.

 - Shift solenoids may be faulty or clogged.
 If the fault is electrical, it may trigger a check engine light.
 Mechanical issues and clogged solenoids will rarely result in a check engine light.